What Is Mahjong? A Beginner’s Guide

 Let’s clear something up: Mahjong and Mahjong Solitaire are not the same game.

-Mahjong (real mahjong) is a multiplayer, competitive game with complex strategy.
+Mahjong is a multiplayer, competitive game with complex strategy.

 Mahjong Solitaire is a matching puzzle game where you click tiles in pairs.
 It’s a fun way to learn tile symbols, but it won’t teach you how to play the real thing.